 What is Headless Architecture?

-Headless architecture, or “headless” in the context of software and web development, refers to a system where the front-end (the presentation layer or user interface) is decoupled from the back-end (the content or functionality layer).
+Headless architecture, or “headless” in the context of web and software development, refers to a system where the front-end (the presentation layer or user interface) is decoupled from the back-end (the content or functionality layer).

 In a traditional system, the back-end and front-end are tightly coupled, meaning the same system controls both the data and how it is presented.
 However, in a headless architecture, the backend exists independently and provides content via APIs, while the frontend can be built using different technologies or frameworks.